gabrielsoltz/metahub/README.md

 > :warning: This is an experimental feature.
 If you find it useful, please provide feedback.

-Most security scanners only provide you with the severity of the findings, which is not sufficient to assess their impact in your specific context.
-For instance, a critical-severity finding like "security group with unrestricted access to a high-risk port" may not be as critical if the security group is unattached to any resource compared to when it's attached to a production EC2 instance.

 MetaHub can automatically generate an impact score for each security finding by considering both the context of the affected resource and the severities of all findings affecting that resource.
-This score is invaluable for prioritizing findings, directing attention to critical issues, and automating alerts and escalations.
+This score is important for prioritizing findings (where should you start?), directing attention to critical issues, and automating alerts and escalations.

 The impact score comprises two factors: